sushantag9/Dog-Breed-Classifier/README.md

 - glob : for reading the file in the directory
 - cv2 : OpenCV library
 - matplotlib : displaying the image
-- touch : Pytorch Library for model implementation and data sugmentation
+- touch : Pytorch Library for model implementation and data augmentation